 This section includes other toolkits related to disaster risk reduction and disaster preparedness, created by the Red Cross Red Crescent Movement.
 National Societies can access these sites according to their needs in related topics like climate change, cash programming, institutional, community preparedness, and others.

 Climate Training Kit

 The Climate Training Kit offers an interactive set of materials prepared by the IFRC and the Climate Centre.
 This kit has been developed for the National Societies to support capacity-building on climate risk management and policy dialogues.
 It aims to help trainers and facilitators shape interactive training events or workshops, and tap into existing knowledge and tools within the Movement.

 The kit contains five modules and split into sub-models addressing specific topics for different training purposes.
 Trainers can choose which products match their needs and customize them.

-Cash transfers are mechanisms to provide populations with a form of cash or a cash equivalent (i.e. vouchers).
-When a disaster happens, cash is the most effective tool to attend the needs of the community.
-The Cash Hub, hosted by the British Red Cross, aims to accelerate the use and increase the scale-up of cash-based assistance in the Red Cross Red Crescent movement in order to improve the effectiveness and efficiency of humanitarian action.
+Cash and Vouchers assistance (CVA) is used to distribute cash or a cash equivalent (i.e. vouchers for goods or services) to populations affected by a disaster.
+The Cash Hub, hosted by the British Red Cross, aims to accelerate the use and increase the scale-up of cash assistance in the International Red Cross Red Crescent Movement in order to improve the effectiveness and efficiency of humanitarian action.

 Vulnerability and Capacity Assessment (VCA)